 More information and application materials are available on the Boren website.

 Foundation for Global Scholars

-At the time of applying for any of the Foundation for Global Scholars scholarships listed below, you must be enrolled in a North American college or university where transfer credit from an academic program abroad will be applied to your degree being earned.
+At the time of applying for any of the Foundation for Global Scholars scholarships, you must be enrolled in a North American college or university where transfer credit from an academic program abroad will be applied to your degree being earned.
 You also must be a US or Canadian citizen.